HipSTR-Tool/HipSTR-tutorial/README.md

 In summary, **VizAlnPdf** provides a powerful way to interpret HipSTR's output and gain confidence in corresponding genotypes.

 ## Conclusion
 This tutorial provided a brief overview of how to run HipSTR on a simple dataset and interpret the results.
-For more information, please refer to the main HipSTR [page](https://hipstr-tool.github.io/HipSTR/) or send questions or issues to hipstrtool@gmail.edu
+For more information, please refer to the main HipSTR [page](https://hipstr-tool.github.io/HipSTR/) or send questions or issues to hipstrtool@gmail.com